jmcx/gravitee-quickstart/02_GKO_minikube/README.md

 cd ../02_GKO_minikube
 ```

 You'll notice that the `02_values.yml` we use here has a small addition to the `01_values.yml` that we used in the previous step.
-The added config (shown below) enables GKO to work with the Gravitee gateway:
+The added config (shown below) enables GKO to work with the Gravitee gateway, by telling that gateway that it should load API configs from a Kubernetes configMap, instead of from the database:

 ```yaml
   services: